aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 Terminology
 -----------

-Some terminology is introduced in this section that will be used in this article to clarify the work that needs to be done.
+Some terminology is introduced in this section that will be used in this document to clarify the work that needs to be done.

 *   One-dimensional sets that are not compound sets are called **atomic** sets.
     Examples of atomic sets are sets containing names, calendars and subsets of the set Integers.